NiharP12/Ferns-and-Petals-Sales-Analysis/README.md

 - The top 10 cities with the highest number of orders are Bhatpara, Bidhananagar, Bilaspur, Dhanbad, Dibrugarh, Guntakal, Haridwar, Imphal, Kavali, and North Dumdum.
 - The dashboard does not explicitly analyze the impact of higher order quantity on delivery time, but an increase in orders may cause variations.
 - Revenue varies by occasion, with Anniversary, Holi, and Raksha Bandhan generating the highest revenue, while Diwali and Valentine's Day contribute moderately.
 - Soft toys are popular for Valentine's Day, colors for Holi, and rakhi-related items for Raksha Bandhan.

+## Conclusion

+The sales analysis reveals key trends in revenue, customer spending, and seasonal demand.
+Peak sales occur in specific months, with certain occasions and product categories driving higher revenue.
+Optimizing logistics and leveraging popular products can further enhance business performance.